 -If you are under age 18, you must have parental permission

--You must be a resident North American citizen (United States, Canada, or Mexico)
+-You must reside in North America (United States, Canada, or Mexico)

 RECOMMEND SOMEONE FOR JEWISH STAR